Cecil Kellaway

-Cecil Lauriston Kellaway (22 August 1890 – 28 February 1973) was a South African character actor.
+Cecil Lauriston Kellaway (22 August 1890 – 28 February 1973) was a South African-British character actor.
 He was nominated for the Academy Award for Best Supporting Actor twice, for The Luck of the Irish (1948) and Guess Who's Coming to Dinner (1967).

 Early life

 Cecil Kellaway was born on 22 August 1890 in Cape Town, South Africa.
 He was the son of English parents, Rebecca Annie (née Brebner) and Edwin John Kellaway, an architect and engineer.
-Edwin had immigrated to Cape Town to help build the Houses of Parliament there, and he was a good friend of Cecil Rhodes, who was young Cecil's eponym and godfather.
+Edwin had immigrated to Cape Town to work on the Houses of Parliament there.
+He was a good friend of mining tycoon and nation-builder Cecil Rhodes, who became young Cecil's namesake and godfather.
+Cecil had two brothers, Alec Kellaway (1894–1973), who was also an actor, and Jan Kowsky, a ballet dancer.

 Cecil was interested in acting from an early age.
 He was educated at the Normal College, Cape Town, and in England at Bradford Grammar School.
-He studied engineering and on his return to South Africa was employed in an engineering firm.
+He studied engineering and got work at an electrical engineering firm in Cape Town after returning to South Africa.
 However the lure of acting was too strong and he became a full-time actor, making his debut in Potash and Perlmutter.
 Early plays included The Prince of Pilsen.

 He briefly served in the army in 1914 but was invalided out.

+On 15 November 1919 he married 17-year-old Doreen Elizabeth Joubert in Johannesburg, with whom he would later have two sons.

 He toured for three years through China, Japan, Siam, Borneo, Malaya, North and South Africa, and Europe, in plays such as Monsieur Beaucaire.

 Australia

 Australian theatre

-Kellaway arrived in Australia in 1921 under contract to J. C. Williamson Ltd. He had a notable success as the comic father of four daughters in A Night Out which he played through most of 1922; he would often return to this role in later years and it kicked off a sixteen year association with Williamsons on the Australian stage, mostly in musical comedies.
+Kellaway arrived in Australia in 1921 under contract to J. C. Williamson Ltd. He had a notable success as the comic father of four daughters in A Night Out which he played through most of 1922; it kicked off a sixteen year association with Williamsons on the Australian stage, mostly in musical comedies..
+Kellaway would often return to the role in later years.
+Filmink wrote h"e went on to appear in all sorts of roles, but his speciality was doing variations on this performance – the dad-next-door, confused, henpecked, dim, meddling, sometimes gruff, stressed, fond of a joke, loyal, prone to interfering in his daughter’s love lives, decent down deep… it’s an archetype familiar from countless TV sitcoms."

 For Williamsons he was in Mary (1922–23) then returned to A Night Out before going on to The Cabaret Girl (1923–24), Kissing Time (1924), Whirled into Happiness (1924), Katja (1925), The Belle of New York (1925), Primrose (1925), A Night Out revival (1926), Frasquita (1927), Princess Charming (1928), Hold Everything (1929), Florodora (1931), A Warm Corner (1931), A Night Out again, Sons o' Guns (1931), Blue Roses (1932), Hold my Hand (1932), The Gipsy Princess (1933), and Waltzes from Vienna (1936).